CodeFactoryLLC/CodeFactory/Docs/Introduction/Overview.md

 # Overview of CodeFactory
-This provides an overview of the different capabilities and parts of the CodeFactory environment.
-Each target area will provide a clear overview of target set of capabilites as well as guidance.
+This describes the different capabilities and parts of the CodeFactory ecosystem.
+Each area will provide a clear overview of target set of capabilites as well as guidance.

-This overview is designed to be read either top down or jump to the topic that interests you.
+This guide is designed to be read either top down or jump to the topic that interests you.

 ## CodeFactory for VisualStudio
 Review of the CodeFactory environment and how it integrates with Visual Studio.